 Faith-Based Travelers: See the following webpages for details:

-LGBTI Travelers: Same-sex sexual relations are considered illegal in South Sudan with penalties of up to 10 years’ imprisonment, if consensual.
+LGBTQI+ Travelers: Same-sex sexual relations are considered illegal in South Sudan with penalties of up to 10 years’ imprisonment, if consensual.
 If non-consensual, the penalty is up to 14 years’ imprisonment.
-Societal discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons is widespread, and there are no known LGBTI organizations.
+Societal discrimination against lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI+) persons is widespread, and there are no known LGBTQI+ organizations.

 Travelers with Disabilities: Persons with disabilities face limited access to transportation, public buildings, hotels, and communication accommodations.
 There are few sidewalks and no curb-cuts, and most buildings lack elevators.